This new affordable housing project in the Bronx has its own hip-hop museum

 A new kind of affordable housing development, the project is being supported by an infusion of city funding to this part of the Bronx.
 In 2015, the administration of Mayor Bill de Blasio made a commitment to invest roughly $200 million in infrastructure projects for this part of the city, which has seen a lot of private real estate development in recent years, according to Land.
 “So in order to ensure the neighborhood remained affordable and had the infrastructure it needed in the decades to come, the city decided to make this significant investment,” he says.
 “Given the size of this site, we knew that there was a huge opportunity here to bring a project that would have a huge impact.”

-EDC partnered with L+M Development Partners, TypeAProjects, and designers from S9 Architecture, Marvel Architects, and Abel Bainnson Butz, as well as the city’s Department of Parks and Recreation.
+EDC partnered with L+M Development Partners, TypeAProjects, and designers from S9 Architecture, Marvel Architects, and Abel Bainnson Butz, as well as the city’s Department of Parks and Recreation and Department of Housing Preservation and Development.
 Land says the developers’ proposal for the site stood out for its emphasis on embracing the neighborhood’s history and pulling in the hip-hop museum to anchor the site.
 “That was really important to us, because it reflected their commitment to the people of the Bronx and the heritage of the Bronx,” he says.

 The project is expected to break ground in January, and construction is estimated to take three years.
 Though the site is somewhat unique in its size and access to key subway lines, Land says the way the project has evolved should serve as a model for future public projects in the city.